enzo-project/enzo-dev/doc/manual/source/parameters/starform.rst

     Default: 1.
 ``PopIIISupernovaUseColour`` (external)
     Set to 1 to trace the metals expelled from supernovae.
 Default: 0.
+``PopIIIUseHypernovae`` (external)
+    Set to 1 to use the hypernova energies and metal ejecta masses from Nomoto et al. (2006).
+If set to 0, then the supernova energies are always 1e51 erg but use the supernova metal ejecta masses from Nomoto et al. (2006).
+Default: 1 ``PopIIISupernovaExplosions`` (external)
+    Set to 1 to consider supernovae from Pop III stars.
+Set to 0 to neglect all Pop III supernovae, regardless of their masses.
+    Default: 1
 ``PopIIIInitialMassFunction`` (external)
     When turned on, each Pop III stellar mass is randomly drawn from an IMF that is Salpeter above some characteristic mass and exponentially cutoff below this mass.
 Default: 0
 ``PopIIIInitialMassFunctionSeed`` (external)